TargetHolding/pyspark-cassandra/README.md

 Building
 --------

-### For [Spark Packages](http://spark-packages.org/package/TargetHolding/pyspark-cassandra) Pyspark Cassandra can be compiled using:
+### For [Spark Packages](http://spark-packages.org/package/TargetHolding/pyspark-cassandra) Pyspark Cassandra can be published using:
 ```bash
 sbt compile
 ```